 These collectors are available in a wide range of sizes, from the tiny 18 â€bucket to the monstrous 44â€ Triton collector.

-- Lots of size and color options.
+- Variety of size and color options

 With the optional LED light you can grow macroalgae in the hanging drain.
 The internal baffle system prevents sand and live food from being flushed out of the chamber.

 The shelter comes with a Rio submersible pump, making it a plug and play setup.
 The AquaFuge 2 is available in three sizes.

 Large: 25 “x 4.5″ x 12 ”